ircam-ismm/sc-components/README.md

 `, document.body);
 ```

-For convenience, we also provide a global entry point which gives access to all components.
+For convenience, we also provide a global entry point which imports all components.
 However, in most cases, you should avoid using this shortcut to keep your bundle size as small as possible:

 ```js
 import '@ircam/sc-components';